Enhanced up-conversion of entangled photons and quantum interference under localized field in nanostructures

 Subsequently, we investigate the dependence on the cavity-molecule coupling.
 In Fig.~\ref{rho-g}(a), we plot the up-conversion probability as the function of the correlation parameter $\rho$ and coupling $g$ for $\Delta=0$.
+As $g/\Gamma_0$ increases from zero, due to Purcell effect~\cite{effective-coupling}, the probability becomes large by the increase of the effective photon-molecule coupling $\sim 4g^2/\Gamma_0$ in the weak coupling regime ($g/\Gamma_0 < 0.1$)~\cite{supple}.
 It should be noted that the optimum parameter regime exists, where $g/\Gamma_0=0.15 \sim 0.2$.
 This can be explained in view of quantum mechanical interference between the coupled modes in the open system.
 When we focus on the first excitation by one of the photons, the system can be seen as V-type three level coupled to the cavity.
 Then, three eigenmodes can be considered; one dark mode and two bright modes.
-Neglecting the decay rates in the molecule, the effective bright modes in the open system can be simplified as
+Neglecting the radiation decay in the molecule, the effective bright modes in the open system can be simplified as

 for $\Delta=0$.
 When $\Gamma_0=0$, the level splitting between the two bright modes becomes $2\sqrt{2}g$ at the anti-crossing point.
-Then the splitting of three eigenmodes is disappeared in the presence of the broadening by the cavity $\Gamma_0/2 \geq 2\sqrt{2}g$, i.e., they oscillate effectively in the same frequency.
+Then the splitting of three eigenmodes is disappeared in the presence of the broadening by the cavity for $\Gamma_0/2 \geq 2\sqrt{2}g$, i.e., they oscillate effectively in the same frequency~\cite{supple}.
 This is the same physics as the damped Rabi oscillation in open quantum mechanics~\cite{rabi}.
 Thus the two bright modes, both the cavity mode and molecule level are included, can interfere constructively and destructively.
 When the destructive interference occurs in the cavity, it is possible to make only the molecule oscillate, i.e., the ground state of the cavity becomes transparent for the incident photon.

-In addition, the imaginary part of the eigenmodes, which corresponds to effective decay rates, take maximum for $\Gamma_0/2 \leq 2\sqrt{2}g$.
+In addition, sufficient interference also requires the two coupled modes to decay with the same rate.
+Such a situation is achieved when the two modes are well-superposed by the cavity-molecule coupling.
+Indeed, the imaginary parts of the eigenmodes are found to coincide at $\omega_c=\omega_a$ for $\Gamma_0/2 \leq 2\sqrt{2}g$~\cite{supple}.
 Almost the same circumstance exists for the second excitation to the state $|e\rangle$; the lead difference comes from the radiation of the up-converted photon by $\Gamma_3$.
 Therefore, the up-conversion is considered to be enhanced when $\Gamma_0/2 \sim 2\sqrt{2}g$, which is consistent with the result in Fig.~\ref{rho-g}(a).